 Pollok Country Park is a large public park located on the south side of Glasgow, Scotland.
-It is well known for a number of reasons including being home to the police mounted and dog-handling divisions, the famous Burrell Collection and Pollok House.
+It is well known for a number of reasons including being home to the police mounted and dog-handling divisions as well as having the world famous Burrell Collection (museum) and the much-loved 18th century Pollok House.
 It also has many wide open spaces that are ideal for filming outdoor scenes for Outlander.

-Here we see a photo of the actors preparing for the infamous duel scene.
+Above we see a photo of the actors preparing for the infamous duel scene.
 It took us some time to locate the exact spot.
-However, if you look at the image of the bridge below, you can see the waterfall that is also at the bottom of this picture.
-This point to the duel taking place across the stream from the stable buildings.
+However, if you look at the image of the bridge later in this page, you can see the same waterfall.
+This indicates that the duel scenes were filmed across the stream from the stable buildings.

 Image source : fenchurchly @ ontd-sassenach.livejournal.com

-Above is a path we came across by accident.
+We came across this forest path by accident.
 We immediately recognised it as having been used in more than one scene.
 It looks, to us, like the forested area that Jamie and Fergus ride through in “Best Laid Schemes”.
 It was, we suspect, reused for the scene where Murtagh ambushes the Comte, relieving him of his wine shipment.

 This bridge and the field with the stables in the background will be familiar to those who have watched “Best Laid Schemes”.
 Jamie and Fergus ride across these on their way to L’Havre to give the Comte St Germain’s men fake smallpox.

-One of our friends, and fellow Outlander fan, Andree Poppleton took the above photograph.
-It shows the Scottish Festival set almost finished and ready for filming.
+One of our friends, and fellow Outlander fan, Andree Poppleton took the photograph shown below.
+It shows the Scottish Festival set, almost finished and ready for filming.

-Above and below is the field used for the Scottish festival scenes after the Outlander team have been and gone.
-The photos were taken about one week after the filming.
-The crew had done a great job of returning the field to its original state.
-However, you can still see some impressions in the turf, where cars were parked and buildings set up.
+We weren’t able to visit during filming.
+However, we were in town a week later saw the field used for the Scottish festival scenes.
+The Outlander team had done a great job of returning the field to its original state.
+However, we could still see some impressions in the turf, where cars had been parked and buildings set up.